-- Never configure for debug the JVM profiles that are involved with the shared class cache; that is, the JVM profiles for worker JVMs that specify CLASSCACHE=YES, and the JVM profile for the master JVM that initializes the shared class cache.
+Never configure for debug the JVM profiles that are involved with the shared class cache; that is, JVM profiles that specify CLASSCACHE=YES, and if you are using the IBM SDK for z/OS, V1.4.2 for Java support, the JVM profile for the master JVM that initializes the shared class cache.
 JVM debugging is not supported for shared classes, and if you configure these JVM profiles for debug, CICS ignores your setting.
+DFHJVMCC is the CICS-supplied sample profile for a master JVM, and DFHJVMPC is the CICS-supplied sample profile for a JVM that use the shared class cache.

-DFHJVMPC and DFHJVMCC are the CICS-supplied sample profiles for worker and master JVMs respectively. - · Avoid configuring for debug the CICS-supplied sample JVM profiles DFHJVMPR and DFHJVMPS, and the JVM profile DFHJVMCD for CICS-supplied system programs.
+Avoid configuring for debug the CICS-supplied sample JVM profiles DFHJVMPR and DFHJVMPS, and the JVM profile DFHJVMCD for CICS-supplied system programs.
 It is possible to configure these profiles for debug, provided they have not been changed to specify CLASSCACHE=YES, but because they are used as defaults within CICS, there is a strong risk that they will be used for programs other than those you want to debug.